 Fireplaces sometimes have the tendency to get dirty on the outside face with soot and creosote and this generally happens when the fireplace has an internal problem, possibly with the damper or the flue being dirty among other things.

 Seeing how most fireplaces are built with brick, stone, or cultured stone these materials tend to be rough and the soot and smoke cling to them easily, the problem with this is it becomes very hard to clean them especially if you want to use a natural cleaning method, there are many chemical cleaning agents and if not applied right they can make your fireplace look even worse and they are also very dangerous to use like acid.

 It is true these methods can take a little longer to work and also require for the most part a little more elbow grease, but you won’t have to worry about damaging anything or harming yourself.

 So let’s take a look at a few easy methods that you can try if you have smoke stains on your brick fireplace or stone fireplace

 Tip: here are two natural ways you can clean soot and creosote from brick and stone

 2. Vinegar: You can use distilled white vinegar as another option, it is acidic it can lift stains and eat away at creosote or soot stains, If you decide to use vinegar just mix it in equal parts with warm water and rub it into the stains let it sit a few minutes and wipe away then repeat the prosses as many times as you need to.

 4. Visually inspect your chimney for problems

-Any homeowner can do their own visual inspection of their chimney and its important to do one each year to avoid problems or safety hazards, and in this way do your own DIY fireplace maintenance at the same time
+Any homeowner can do their own visual inspection of their chimney and it is important to do one each year to avoid problems or safety hazards, in this way do your own DIY fireplace maintenance at the same time